for-glory/angular-rxjs-php-laravel-with-testing/README.md

 # applicant-project

 Thanks for applying to GoReact!
 To help us learn more about you and give you an opportunity to show us your stuff, we'd like you to build a simple web application.
-We will go over the requirements for what this web application needs to do, but you are free to write it using whatever tools/technologies/internet you want.
+We will go over the requirements for what this web application needs to do, but you are free to write it using any tools/technologies/frameworks/languages/whatever you want.
 We don't care.
-We want to see how you think and how you solve problems and build solutions.
+We want to see how you think, solve problems and build solutions.

 ## The Project
 We do a lot with media and files at GoReact, so we'd like you to build a simple file manager app.
 We only want to see a few things from this app:

 * Allow uploading and persisting `.jpg` and `.mp4` files
 * Show a UI where users can upload new files, and show the list of files uploaded so far
 * Provide a way to "preview" the uploaded files.
-For images, we want to see the image, and for mp4's, play the video.
+For images, we want to see the image, and for mp4's, play the video
 * Write basic tests for your code, and document a way to run them

-Your project should include a `README` that explains how to run it, set it up and run any tests if you have them, etc.
+Your project should include a `README` that explains how to run it, set it up and run any tests etc.

 **MAKE SURE YOU TEST YOUR INSTRUCTIONS YOURSELF**.